 Eldest — "Inheritance Cycle" Series

-This book has been reviewed by Thriving Family, a marriage and parenting magazine published by Focus on the Family.
+Eldest by Christopher Paolini has been reviewed by Focus on the Family’s marriage and parenting magazine.
 It is the second book in the "Inheritance Cycle" series.

 Crude or Profane Language

 Drug and Alcohol Content

 In the previous book, Dragon Rider Eragon killed the evil spirit Durza.
 Now he is treated with respect among the Varden, a group of freedom fighters who oppose Galbatorix, the cruel king of Alagaesia.
 After the battle at Farthen Dur, the leader of the Varden is killed, and Eragon's close friend Murtagh is kidnapped by Urgals.
 Eragon mourns for his losses but knows that he and his dragon, Saphira, must stay strong and continue their battle training.